Mike Fanucci

-Michael Joseph Fanucci (born September 28, 1949) is a former American football defensive end in the National Football League for the Washington Redskins, Houston Oilers, and Green Bay Packers.
-He later played with the Montreal Alouettes and Ottawa Rough Riders of the Canadian Football League.
-He played college football at Arizona State University.
+Michael Joseph Fanucci (born September 28, 1949) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Washington Redskins, Houston Oilers, and Green Bay Packers.
+He later played with the Montreal Alouettes and Ottawa Rough Riders of the Canadian Football League (CFL).
+He played college football for the Arizona State Sun Devils.

 Fanucci attended Dunmore High School and played football there; he graduated in the class of 1967.